CCrady/spherehorn/README.md

 ### Others
 If you want to use a different compiler, switch the line `CXX := g++` out in `makefile` for whatever you're using.
-You may also need to alter or remove the `CXXFLAGS` line below it.
+You may also need to alter or remove the `BUILDFLAGS` line below it.
 If you'd rather not use `make` or one of its replacements, compile all the .cpp files in the repositiory together except for `unit_tests.cpp`.